What is car insurance excess?

 When won’t I pay an excess?

 You won’t need to pay an excess if someone else is claiming against you, or you only have third-party car insurance.
-This is because you only pay an excess towards repairs to your own car.
+This is because you only pay an excess on repairs to your own car.